shiv325/MongoDB/Learn MongoDB/1. Introduction to MongoDB/Introduction to MongoDB.md

 # Introduction to MongoDB

-  - MongoDB is Document Database
+  - MongoDB is General Purpose Document Database
   - Stores data in BSON (JSON type)
   - Can be installed locally or hosted in Cloud

-# MongoDB Document

-  - Records in MongoDB Database
-  - Data Structure composed of _key : value_ pairs
-  - Similar to JSON Objects
-  - Field Values may be Numbers, Strings, Booleans, Arrays, Nested Documents, etc.

 # SQL vs Document Databases